 - The structured data is not fully representative of the page’s main content

-It is important to note that the inclusion of rich results in your listing in an attempt to improve its SERPs positioning in not yet guaranteed.
+It is important to note that the inclusion of rich results in your listing to improve its SERPs positioning is not yet guaranteed.

-Despite Google hinting at the idea as a consideration for a future ranking factor, various studies do in fact suggest that there is absolutely no boost from structured data.
+Despite Google hinting at the idea as a consideration for a future ranking factor, various studies suggest that structured markup does not necessarily boost ranking performance.

-Nevertheless, it has been proven that certain rich results have the capacity to increase your click-through rate and can therefore result in more traffic regardless.
+Nevertheless, it has been proven that specific rich results have the means to increase your click-through rate and can therefore result in more traffic regardless.

-Following the unveiling of its novel ‘rich results’ terminology, Google pioneered a new tool specifically designed for testing them.
+Following unveiling its novel ‘rich results’ terminology, Google pioneered a new tool specifically designed for testing them.

 The tool represents a new version of Google’s original structured data testing tool and has been principally designed to make page testing and structured data diagnostics more simplistic.